swesterfeld/liquidsfz/README.md

 ## DESCRIPTION

 liquidsfz is a free and open source sampler that can load and play .sfz files.
+We support JACK and LV2.

 The main goal is to provide a library that is easy to integrate into other projects.
 Right now the API is still changing, but in the long term goal is to